• Menu

 Scope of the question

 The first thing to understand is the scope of this question.
-“Getting the sociopath out of my head” is the ultimate goal of everyone who has been betrayed by one of these predators.
+“Getting the sociopath out of your head” is the ultimate goal of everyone who has been betrayed by one of these predators.
 Once you’ve achieved it, you’ve achieved full recovery.

 So cut yourself some slack.
 This individual probably crashed through your life like a battering ram.
 Your emotions, finances, home, health and/or psyche may all be in splinters.
 This is going to take time to repair.
 If anyone says to you, “Just get over it,” this person has no idea what you’re experiencing.